airshipit/deckhand/doc/source/contributor/developer-overview.rst

 Python
 ------

 The Deckhand code base lives under ``/deckhand``.
-Deckhand supports py27 and py35 interpreters.
-Once OpenStack deprecates usage of py27, Deckhand will as well.
+Deckhand supports py35 through py37 versions of interpreters.

 See :ref:`coding-guide` for more information on contribution guidelines.